 Seventeen years ago, Wesley Ryan decided to part with his beloved 1993 Ford Mustang GT when medical bills began piling up after his wife was diagnosed with ovarian cancer.

 His children never forgot the sacrifice he made for their family.
-So a few weeks ago, they decided to give him a surprise by reuniting him with the car affectionately known as "Christine."
+So last year, they decided to give him a surprise by reuniting him with the car affectionately known as "Christine."

-Jake took to Facebook to document the moment Wesley, 47, reunited with the muscle car, which he dubbed Christine after the 1983 movie based on a Stephen King book about a murderous 1958 Plymouth Fury.
+Jake took to Facebook to document the moment his dad reunited with the muscle car.
+He'd named it "Christine" after the 1983 movie based on a Stephen King book about a murderous 1958 Plymouth Fury.

 "Coming home surprising my pops was a feeling and moment I’ll never forget,'' Jake wrote on Facebook.
 "To see his face and emotion made it all worth it."